 For more than a century the cause of fluctuations in the Earth’s climate responsible for the growth and ebb of the great ice sheets has remained an unsolved scientific mystery.
 Only the hypothesis that relates these changes to small variations in the Earth’s tilt and orbit changing the amount of solar radiation hitting the Earth has been formulated so as to predict the frequencies of major glacial/deglacial cycles.
 This seminal 1976 paper tested this hypothesis by treating changes in the Earth’s orbit and tilt as a forcing function of a system whose output is the 450,000 year geological record of the climate as recorded in marine sediments.
 The geological data comprise measurements of three variables related to climate in two deep-sea sediment cores.
 The analysis provides some support for the orbital forcing hypothesis, but reveals orbital forcing theory by itself is not able to explain the dominant 100,000 year glacial/deglacial cycle.

 The first experimental support of the orbital forcing hypothesis was published by Hays, Imbrie and Shackleton in 1976.
-The chronology of the sea sediment cores was established using orbital tuning.
-Using this chronology to support the orbital forcing hypothesis has been criticized because it was developed by tuning sediment timescales to insolation curves calculated from the astronomical effects studied by Milankovitch.
 In 1997 Raymo was the first to provide observations supporting the orbital forcing hypothesis without relying on orbital tuning.
 Raymo also noticed that ice age terminations occurred only after considerable build-up of ice sheets, and that beyond this point, the next northern latitude summer insolation maximum, even a relatively weak one, appeared to trigger deglaciation.

 (3) Mathematical rule for estimating the period of glacial/deglacial cycles and the associated sea level rise based on orbital forcing and ice volume of the continental ice sheets.